ZiggyCreatures/FusionCache/docs/Logging.md

     .SetMinimumLevel(LogLevel.Warning)
 );

+services.AddFusionCache()
-services.AddFusionCache(options =>
+    .WithOptions(options =>
     {
         // FACTORY SYNTHETIC TIMEOUTS: Debug (SO THEY WILL BE IGNORED) options.FactorySyntheticTimeoutsLogLevel = LogLevel.Debug;
         // ANY OTHER FACTORY ERRORS: Error (SO THEY WILL -NOT- BE IGNORED) options.FactoryErrorsLogLevel = LogLevel.Error;
-});
+    })
+;
 ```

 ## 📞 Events + Logging